-This is a really fun activity for starting to learn about properties of materials and the effect of gradient on speed.
-We split the experiment into two parts, first we tested different materials to see which worked best as a boat and then we raced the boats down different inclines.
+Building and testing boats is a fun preschool science activity for learning about the properties of materials and the effect of gradient on speed.
+We split the experiment into two parts.
+First, we tested different materials to see which worked best as a boat and then raced the boats down different inclines.

-This activity is also part of my Playful Science series, do don’t forget to check out the rest!
+This activity is also part of my Playful Science series, so don’t forget to check out the rest!

 Materials